Water and Wastewater Treatment Projects >Roots Street Multi-Barrier Treatment Plant

 The Roots Street Water Treatment Plant now provides:

-• Independent bore-fed supply resilience
+• Independent bore-fed supply

 • Multi-barrier treatment protection